sromanowski12/education/a340/notes/javascript.md

 - JavaScript
   - Must be part of HTML document and runs within a browser
   - Interpreted line-by-line by the browser
-  - Object-based: code uses built0in extensible objects but no classes or inheritance
+  - Object-based: code uses builtin extensible objects but no classes or inheritance
   - Dynamically typed language
 **What is JavaScript**
 - A scripting language which is typically used to enhance the functionality and appearance of web pages.